 In the full report, we provide IT executives with insight into how broadly their peers are undertaking data center outsourcing as a strategy.
 We also examine the success rates for organizations in reducing cost and improving service through outsourcing this critical function.
 Finally, we report on the extent to which IT organization size and sector affect data center outsourcing adoption.

 This Research Byte is based on our report on this subject, Data Center Operations Outsourcing Trends and Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).